Azure-Samples/MipSDK-File-Dotnet/README.md

 ```bash
 sudo apt-get install scons libgsf-1-dev libssl-dev libsecret-1-dev freeglut3-dev libcpprest-dev libcurl3-dev uuid-dev
 ```

+From here, the project will auto-install all dependencies.
+If building the sample from scratch,

 ### Install the Microsoft Authentication Library dependency

 MSAL on Ubuntu, when authentication in a public client application, will use a browser to perform authentication.
 This requires the xdg-utils package.
+This is included only for demonstration and not required for other auth patterns.

 ```bash
 sudo apt-get install xdg-utils
 ```

+## Windows

+Running on Windows requires that the [Visual C++ Runtime redistributable(https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019)] is installed.

-### Install the NuGet Packages
+## Install the NuGet Packages

-The Ubuntu package is a separate package from the Windows C++/.NET Package.
-In the project directory, add the package by running:
+In the project directory, add the required packages by running:

 ```bash
 dotnet add package Microsoft.Extensions.Configuration